-The disguised remuneration legislation, introduced in Finance Act 2011, was a warning to employers and promoters of tax avoidance schemes that the use of certain contrived remuneration structures to avoid, defer or reduce income tax liabilities would be strongly challenged.
+The legislation imposes a PAYE obligation on the employer and/or trustees of pension schemes to collect income tax and associated National Insurance Contribution (NIC) charges and it serves as a warning to employers and promoters of tax avoidance schemes that the use of certain contrived remuneration structures to avoid, defer or reduce income tax liabilities will be strongly challenged.

 Publication of the draft legislation in December 2010 was met with extensive criticism in light of its wide-ranging nature and its potential for catching innocent arrangements that did not involve tax avoidance.
-Following a series of amendments to the draft rules, ITEPA 2003, Pt 7A was enacted to deter arrangements known as ‘disguised remuneration’.
+Following a series of amendments to the draft rules, ITEPA 2003, Part 7A was enacted to deter such arrangements.

 Disguised remuneration arrangements are arrangements made by an employer to reward an employee through a third party for the purpose of: